MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/ui-and-user-experience-guidelines.md

 When used elegantly, [interstitial ads](interstitial-ads.md) can vastly increase your app revenue, without negatively impacting user satisfaction.
 When used improperly, such ads can have the exact opposite effect.

-The following sections provide recommendations for how to implement interstitial video ads and interstitial banner ads in your app using [InterstitialAd](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.interstitialad.aspx), and examples of implementations that violate [policy 10.10.1](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_10) of the Windows Store Policies.
+The following sections provide recommendations for how to implement interstitial video ads and interstitial banner ads in your app using [InterstitialAd](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.interstitialad.aspx), and examples of implementations that violate [policy 10.10.1](https://msdn.microsoft.com/library/windows/apps/dn764944.aspx#pol_10_10) of the Microsoft Store Policies.
 Since you know your app better than anyone, except where policy is concerned, we leave it up to you to make the best final decision.
 What’s most important to keep in mind is that your app ratings and revenue are tightly coupled.

 ### Best practices